benjaminleroy/user-guide/introduction-to-aimms/comparison-with-other-ads-tools.rst

-In support of the comparison in :ref:`table:intro.tools`, the following quote, from one of our customers, clearly expresses the advantages of using AIMMS as a development environment for ADS applications.
+In support of the comparison in :ref:`table:intro.tools`, the following quote, from one of our customers, clearly expresses the advantages of using AIMMS as a development environment for applications.

    *"Software development requires four tasks: definition, design,* *implementation and testing.
 When using AIMMS, the focus is on*